 On March 21, 2016, a wholly-owned special purpose subsidiary of the Company ("Cheetah 5"), entered into two margin loan agreements (the "2016 Margin Loan Agreements" and together with the 2014 Margin Loan Agreements, the "Margin Loan Agreements") with each of the lenders party thereto.
 The 2016 Margin Loan Agreements permit Cheetah 5, subject to certain funding conditions, to borrow initial term loans up to an aggregate principal amount equal to \$200 million and delayed draw loans (the "Draw Loans") up to an aggregate principal amount equal to \$100 million, for an aggregate total of \$300 million (collectively the "2016 Margin Loans").
-Cheetah 5 had borrowed \$200 million as of March 31, 2017 and had \$100 million available to be drawn until March 21, 2017.
-During the first quarter of 2017, the availability period to draw on the \$100 million was extended to September 21, 2017.
-The maturity date of the 2016 Margin Loans is March 21, 2018, accordingly the debt is classified as current as of March 31, 2017.
+Cheetah 5 had borrowed \$200 million as of June 30, 2017 and had \$100 million available to be drawn until September 21, 2017.
+The maturity date of the 2016 Margin Loans is March 21, 2018, accordingly the debt is classified as current as of June 30, 2017.
 Borrowings under the 2016 Margin Loans bear interest at the applicable LIBOR rate plus 2.10% per annum and have an unused commitment fee of 0.5% per annum based on the average daily unused portion of the Draw Loans.
-Borrowings outstanding under these margin loans bore interest at a rate of 3.25% per annum at March 31, 2017.
+Borrowings outstanding under these margin loans bore interest at a rate of 3.40% per annum at June 30, 2017.
 Interest is payable quarterly in arrears beginning on March 31, 2016.
-The proceeds of the 2016 Margin Loans were used for the Company's additional investment in Charter during May 2016 (note 4).
+The proceeds of the 2016 Margin Loans were used for the Company's additional investment in Charter during May 2016, as discussed in note 4.
 Borrowings may also be used for distribution as a dividend or a return of capital, for the purchase of margin stock and for general corporate purposes.